 - Maturity;

 - Ease of delivery;

 - Existing infrastructure;

 - Density of demand;

 - Ability/willingness of commercial partners;

 - Impact of statutory procedures;

 - Public/political support; and

 - Stakeholder support.

-Looking again at mobility hubs and delivery robots, deliverability of both interventions varied across MEH, urban and rural place types, with deliverability in rural areas being relatively poor for both, but particularly so for delivery robots.
-Deliverability was greater in MEHs for both.
+Looking again at mobility hubs and delivery robots, deliverability of both interventions varied across MEH, urban and rural place types, with deliverability in rural areas being relatively poor for both, but particularly so for delivery robots for both.